Vandana261/classes_registration/README.md

 ## Overview

-The Class Registration App is a user-friendly interface developed using React.js and Tailwind CSS.
+The Classes Registration App is a user-friendly interface developed using React.js and Tailwind CSS.
 It allows users to browse a list of courses, select or deselect courses, and register for their selected courses.
 Additionally, it includes a user icon for accessing a logout option, which redirects the user to the welcome page.

 ## Features